 - 5.6.1 An applicant, employee, unpaid intern, volunteer or contractor who opposes harassment/discrimination, files a complaint of harassment/discrimination or participates in a harassment/discrimination investigation or complaint proceeding shall be free from retaliation.
-Retaliation includes the following types of conduct: - Disciplining an employee-complainant or rejecting an applicant-complainant because it is believed the allegation of harassment/discrimination is untrue or the allegation of harassment/discrimination is not supported by the subsequent findings of an investigation. - Subjecting complainants or witnesses to materially adverse employment decisions because of their participation in a workplace harassment/discrimination complaint or investigation.
+Retaliation includes the following types of conduct: - Disciplining an employee-complainant or rejecting an applicant-complainant because it is believed the allegation of harassment/discrimination is untrue or the allegation of harassment/discrimination is not supported by the subsequent findings of an investigation. - Subjecting complainants or witnesses to materially adverse employment decisions because of their participation in a workplace harassment/discrimination complaint or investigation. - Ostracizing or demonstrating hostility to a complainant or witnesses because of their participation in a workplace harassment/discrimination complaint or investigation.

-Inception Date: 2/2/1982

-Last Revision Date: 4/4/2017

-By: Human Resources

-Page: 5 of 7
+Inception Date: 2/2/1982 Last Revision Date: 4/9/2019 By: Human Resources Page: 5 of 7